 Māori explore Sydney and London

 New Zealand did not have a city until 1856, when Christchurch achieved city status.
+(Its population was only a few thousand.)
 By then, however, London and Sydney were well established as important cities for New Zealand.

 Māori visitors to Sydney